autocrypt/autocrypt/doc/level1.rst

 specifies the requirements for Autocrypt Level 1 capable mail apps.

 The design of Autocrypt Level 1 is driven by usability concerns, and the realities of incremental deployment.
-First, an Autocrypt-capable client can coexist with transitional mail clients.
-That is, if someone uses an Autocrypt-capable mail client on her Desktop, she can continue to use a traditional mail client on her phone; she doesn't need to also use an Autocrypt capable client on phone.
-(In fact, only a single Level 1 capable mail client can be used per mail account.)
+First, a user can mix Autocrypt-capable clients and transitional mail clients.
+That is, if someone uses an Autocrypt-capable mail client on her Desktop and her Laptop, she can continue to use a traditional mail client on her phone.
+But, for Level 1, synchronization of multiple Autocrypt clients accessing a single mail account is limited.
+We intend to improve this support in :doc:`Level 2<next-steps>`.
 Second, Autocrypt tries to avoid annoyances like mails that are unexpectedly unreadable while also allowing a sender to explicitly enable encryption even if the message might not be readable on all of a recipient's devices.

 These design decisions mean that most mail will remain unencrypted.
-But, this approach simplifies implementations, which quickens the initial deployment, and facilitates encryption of sensitive information.
-We intend to add support for multiple Autocrypt-capable clients per mail account as part of :doc:`Level 2 support<next-steps>`, which will enable significantly more mail to be opportunistically encrypted.
+But, this approach simplifies implementations, which quickens the initial deployment, and eases encryption of sensitive information.

 To simplify the exposition, this text is written as if a mail app or Mail User Agent (MUA) only accesses a single e-mail account.